State College, Pennsylvania: Primary and secondary schools

 The State College Area School District operates eight elementary schools, two middle schools, and one high school in and around State College, enrolling 6,712 students.
 The borough is home to three out of the eight elementary schools: Coral Street, Radio Park, and Easterly Parkway.
 Mount Nittany Middle School serves most of the borough except for College Heights, while the entire district is served by the State College Area High School.

 The school district began in 1896 in the two-story Frazier Street school.
-In 1914 the State College High School, now known as the Fairmount Building, opened on Fraser Street.
+In 1914 the State College High School opened in the Fairmount Building on Fraser Street.
 In 1957 high school students began moving into a new school on Westerly Parkway.
 In 1981 the Delta Program, a democratic charter school governed by students, moved into the Fairmount Building.
 In 2019 the Delta Program moved into the North Building on Westerly Parkway.
 The Fairmount Building now hosts the Reclaiming Individual Talent (RIT) program.

-The Borough is home to other charter schools, such as Centre Learning Community Charter School, Nittany Valley Charter School, and Young Scholars of Central Pennsylvania.
+Penn State professor Amos Neyhart, began the first driver's education program in the United States at State High in 1933.
+Neyhart was driven to create the program after a drunk driver crashed into his parked car in 1931.

+Aside from the Delta Program, State College is also home to other charter schools, such as Centre Learning Community Charter School, Nittany Valley Charter School, and Young Scholars of Central Pennsylvania.
 Private schools include Our Children's Center Montessori School, Our Lady of Victory Catholic School, and the State College Friends School.